idleberg/vscode-applescript/README.md

 ### Packaged Extension

-Download the packaged extension from the the [release page](https://github.com/idleberg/vscode-applescript/releases) and install it from the command-line:
+Download the packaged extension from the [release page](https://github.com/idleberg/vscode-applescript/releases) and install it from the command-line:

 ```bash
 $ code --install-extension path/to/applescript-*.vsix